Devanshu15/Ion-Portal/README.md

 ## Development server

+Use devlopment server for front-end development.
+It starts a mock server and serves the application.

+Note: For mocking API, you need may additional tools like postman etc.

-Run `npm install` and `ng serve` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Note: For mocking API, you need additional tools.